 In the last post, we have discussed the number of languages in the world.
-In this post, we discuss the various recorded languages in the world.
+In this post, we discuss the various recorded languages in the world and I will share with you the ultimate list of all the languages in the world 2020 which has been updated in 2020.

 There are thousands of languages in the world and despite all the search people could not collect the complete list of all the languages in the world as many of the languages go extinct.

-Each of these written forms has several scripts that have been preserved on stone tablets, papyrus, paper, and now online.
+Each of these written systems has several scripts that have been preserved on stone tablets, papyrus, paper, and now online.

 There are many tribes that have no contact with modern civilization and it will take many more years before we can even get the complete list of languages spoken in the world.